NCERT Book Solutions for Class 10 Economics Understanding Economic Development Chapter 1 Development – CBSE Free PDF Download

 - Can you guess why around one-fifth of people in the country are undernourished even though it is argued that there is enough food in the country?
 Describe in your own words.

-Answer: One-fifth of the population in the country are undernourished even though it is argued that there is enough food in the country because of the following reasons:
+Answer: One-fifth of the population in the country is undernourished even though it is argued that there is enough food in the country because of the following reasons:

-- The disparity in the distribution of food grains by Public Distribution System (PDS)
+- The disparity in the distribution of food grains by the Public Distribution System (PDS).

 - Nutritious food cannot be afforded by the poor population in the country.

 - Educational backwardness of people results in unemployment because of which people cannot afford the basic necessity of food.